stacks-network/docs/_develop/radiks-models.md

 ### Delete an instance

-To delete a model, just call the `destroy` method on it.
+To delete an instance, just call the `destroy` method on it.

 ```javascript
 await person.destroy();